 From 9 am on Monday 30 January 2023 prospective applicants can apply online via a link to the SmartyGrants application form.

-Important details about Round 2 eligibility criteria, recipient obligations, and course maps will be available in the Round 2 application guidelines to be uploaded in late 2022.
+Important details about Round 2 eligibility criteria, recipient obligations, and how to apply are available in the Round 2 application guidelines accessible below..